someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

   <img src="https://i.imgur.com/KIChPxj.png">
 </details>

-Given that TekDek had repeatedly claimed to have warned me not to fake rain "at least 5+" times prior to the day of the mute (*"200%; I'm certain"*), surely, he would be comfortable to place a similar bet with me; exactly what I had hoped for, following February 6.
+Given that TekDek had repeatedly claimed to have warned me not to fake rain *"at least 5 times"* prior to the day of the mute (*"200%; I'm certain"*), surely, he would be comfortable to place a similar bet with me; exactly what I had hoped for, following February 6.
 And so, I made the pitch:

 <details>
   <summary><em>Screenshot #3.2</em></summary>
   <img src="https://i.imgur.com/B6nArv7.png">
 </details>

 As you can see, I was being more than fair: I lowered the requirement from 5+ warnings (which is something *he himself* had repeatedly claimed) to just two.
-In addition, not only have I agreed to the extension of the time frame from merely *"days before the mute"* (again, which is something that *he* had repeatedly claimed) to *"in that month,"* which would only qualify the month of November, but I pushed it farther back to *"**within** 30 days prior."* That alone adds about 11 additional qualifying days from October, given that the mute took place on November 19.
+In addition, not only have I agreed to the extension of the time frame from merely *"days before the mute"* (again, which is something that *he* had repeatedly claimed) to *"in that month,"* which would only qualify the month of November, but I pushed it farther back to *"**within** 30 days prior."* That alone adds about 11 qualifying days from October, given that the mute took place on November 19.

 While taking the screenshots, I noticed that I'd repeatedly written *"prior to the **mute**"* rather than *"prior to the **rain**."* You probably do remember [the warning that took place literally seconds before he was trolling into unjustifiably muting me](https://i.imgur.com/jd4acQr.png) (the last screenshot featured in chapter II):